chocolateboy/Hash-Fold/README.md

 the value e.g. to return a traversable value (e.g. unblessed hashref) in place of a terminal (e.g.  blessed hashref).

-The callback takes two arguments: the Hash::Fold instance and the object e.g.:
+The callback is passed two arguments: the Hash::Fold instance and the object e.g.:

 ```perl
 use Scalar::Util qw(blessed);